 Amongst the members elected to the Supreme Election Council by the High Court of Appeals and by the Council of State, two members from each group shall be designated, by lot, as substitute members.
 The Chairman and Vice-Chairman of the Supreme Election Council shall not take part in this procedure.

-The general conduct and supervision of a referendum on legislation amending the

-Constitution and of elections of the President of the Republic by the public shall be subject to the same provisions as those relating to the election of deputies.
+The general conduct and supervision of a referendum on legislation amending the Constitution shall be subject to the same provisions as those relating to the election of deputies.

 F. Provisions Relating to Membership